Skip to content

 When we asked the Twittersphere for suggested virtual learning platforms, there was a surge of comments of experiences with different webinar platforms (have a read through the Twitter thread for suggestions and experiences from our Twitter friends and colleagues).

 There are many different webinar platforms out there.
-Some hospitals will already have subscriptions with a particular platform – if so, great.
-If not, or even if you do but would like some handy tips on real-time video conferencing, have a look the ALiEM Remote post on just this.
+Some hospitals will already have subscriptions with a particular platform—if so, great.
+If not, or even if you do but would like some handy tips on real-time video conferencing, have a look at the ALiEM Remote post on just this.

-A piece of advice from an author who’s particularly IT-wary.
-If you’re not familiar with the software, have a play and run a trial session before your teaching event.
+A piece of advice from an author who’s mainly IT-wary.
+If you’re unfamiliar with the software, have a play and run a trial session before your teaching event.
 Tapping the microphone with a puzzled look on your face while rummaging in a draw for headphones is not always the greatest way to spend the first few minutes of a Webinar.
-ICE Blog from the International Clinical Educators has some handy tips for smooth video conferencing.

 Moderated discussions